 Make Your Impact

-A new building dedicated to undergraduate labs will further support the college’s success and add value to the quality of each degree earned from CEAT by encouraging big ideas and developing tomorrow’s innovative leaders.
+The ENDEAVOR lab will further support the college’s success and add value to the quality of each degree earned from CEAT by encouraging big ideas and developing tomorrow’s innovative leaders.
 Help us transform the future of CEAT and make a gift to the Engineering Building Fund.

 - Engineering Building Fund 26-71500